 If you want to obtain a learner’s permit in Florida, you must complete the 4-hour Drug and Alcohol Course as part of the state’s requirements.
-Approved by the Florida Department of Highway Safety and Motor Vehicles (FDHSMV), and also known as the Traffic Law and Substance Abuse Education (TLSAE) program, the course is designed so you can complete all of it online.
+Authorized by the Florida licensing office, and also known as the Traffic Law and Substance Abuse Education (TLSAE) program, the course is designed so you can complete all of it online.

 What Is on the Drug and Alcohol Test in Florida?